oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ### Hands On Lab - Step 3: Service Connections Definition

 Business Users have requested to be able to filter the deals based on the _Deal status_.
 To do so we need to know what the possible status options are.
-For that, we have been given a RESTful external service that will return those.
+For that purpose, we have been given a RESTful external service that will return those.

 Such RESTful external service is actually the _artifact_ deployed at the beginning of the Lab through the OCI Resource Manager feature.
 In order for VBCS applications to invoke external service, we must first register those.
 All registered services will be available to all web & mobile applications in the VBCS project.